Skip to content

 Below are some music therapy exercises to try at home:

-• Play music from earlier decades: Playing oldies and songs from a person’s youth can help reignite areas of their brain that may be untouched by dementia.
+• Play music from earlier decades: As a form of reminiscence therapy, playing oldies and songs from a person’s youth can help reignite areas of their brain that may be untouched by dementia.
 Reliving these years may resurface fond memories, helping to reduce agitation.

 • Make personalized playlists: Designing playlists for certain emotions and feelings can help a person with dementia communicate in non-verbal ways.
 Additionally, it can help them relax in times of distress.